bkilya/msteams-app-lms-meetings/README.md

 Change the following values in the at `package.json` general
 * ***REACT_APP_SKU** - Configure start and build profiles in script section by setting variable, it affects which localization set is used edu(default)/health/edu.

+Change the following values in the at `package.json` general
+* ***REACT_APP_MODE** - Configure start and build profiles in script section by setting variable, it affects auth flow, with 'page' value - it works like standard web page, with 'teams' value - auth flow changing to Teams Tab and starts using @microsoft/teams-js.

 ## Available Scripts

 In the project directory, you can run: